 Archery is one of the oldest sports known to man.
 It has built empires, taken down armies and still to this date, remains a very popular and well heeled sport.
 The earliest people are known to have regularly used bows and arrows were the Ancient Egyptians, who adopted archery around 3000 BC for hunting and warfare.

 From there, it went to China and then rooted itself strongly in Japan, where “kyudo” or ‘the way of the bow’ developed.
 It developed simultaneously in the Greek and roman era and reached peak engineering and design in the Middle East.

 Here, cavalry archery developed and was an instrumental force in the Crusades.
 A breakthrough in archery and bow mastery developed in England, during the invention of the Longbow which was used in numerous battles.

-Nowadays, we’re pretty grateful that no government or king is breathing down our necks trying to get us to whip out our crossbows and arrows out on the weekends, determined to give us practice is ancient warcraft and sport.
+Nowadays, we’re pretty grateful that no government or king is breathing down our necks trying to get us to whip out our crossbows and arrows out on the weekends, determined to give us practice is ancient Warcraft and sport.
 However, archery still remains a very beloved, well intentioned sports for those who intend to pursue it or are enthusiasts.